-- All Persistent messages are logged to disk

-- MQ log files are limited to 4G

-- This limit is made obvious in V7.1

-- " New message CSQJ499I: Log data set is larger than 4GB

-- Logs are switched when full

-- Checkpoints are issued at log switches and at LOGLOAD points

-- Proper positioning of the log files is a critical factor

-- When examining real I/O

-- Look not only for averages, but for outliers
+- ► All Persistent messages are logged to disk - MQ log files are limited to 4G - -This limit is made obvious in V7.1 - "Message CSQJ499I: Log data set is larger than 4GB - Logs are switched when full - Checkpoints are issued at log switches and at LOGLOAD points - Proper positioning of the log files is a critical factor - When examining real I/O - Look not only for averages, but for outliers

 - Logs can be defined at larger than 4G, but MQ only uses 4g of them.
-A log switch will occur when it reaches that limit. - Checkpoints counted in the SMF115 data are only those that are LOGLOAD driven, checkpoints at log switches are not included in that count. - I/O rates can vary dramatically, there have been a number of performance issues related to work backing up behind a single or a very few slow responses from the I/O subsystem. - Many documents would have people believe that with more current hardware and software the positioning on devices is less critical.
-In the past year a number of critical performance issues have been traced back to things like active and archive logs on the same physical device causing periodic slowdowns. - Average I/O rates, like any averages, can be misleading.
+A log switch will occur when it reaches that limit. - Checkpoints counted in the SMF115 data are only those that are LOGLOAD driven, checkpoints at log switches are not included in that count. - This changed, and is undocumented (to date) in V9.
+The checkpoints driven by log switches are now included in the count. - I/O rates can vary dramatically, there have been a number of performance issues related to work backing up behind a single or a very few slow responses from the I/O subsystem. - Many documents would have people believe that with more current hardware and software the positioning on devices is less critical.
+In the past few years a number of critical performance issues have been traced back to things like active and archive logs on the same physical device causing periodic slowdowns. - Average I/O rates, like any averages, can be misleading.
 While my average may be quite good, included in that average may be the one or two long response times that is causing serious back-up.